inveniosoftware/invenio/docs/developers/models.rst

         last_login = db.Column(db.DateTime, nullable=True)

-All your models used in module has to be located in ``models.py`` inside your module package (see :ref:`developers-modules` for developers).
+All your models used in a module have to be located in ``models.py`` inside your module package (see :ref:`developers-modules` for developers).

 .. note:: If you have any relations between tables use ``ForeignKey``